Library Bucket List for Writers

 If you are a fan of modern architecture and clean lines, this is the library for you.
 The entire interior is done entirely in white, with the only touches of color coming from the books and the muted gray-blue furniture.

 This incredible library is known as the “cathedral of books.”
 The library, which houses a 300,000 volume book collection, boasts a spectacular five-tiered atrium with black and white marble floors, gold-lined columns, and beautiful cast-iron balconies.

 Once part of the royal palace, this stunning library is now considered a protected monument under the rule of the Indian government.
 The library’s impressive collection includes 17,000 rare manuscripts, 205 hand-written palm leaves, and 5,000 miniature paintings.

-The British Library is the national library of the United Kingdom, and is also the largest national library in the world, housing over 200 million items from around the world.
-Located next to the spectacular Kings Cross Station, the library boasts a large variety of treasures, including hand-written song lyrics by the Beatles, Leonardo DaVinci’s notebook, and the Magna Carta.
+The British Library is the national library of the United Kingdom and is also the largest national library in the world, housing over 200 million items from around the world.
+Located next to the spectacular Kings Cross railway station, the library boasts a large variety of treasures, including hand-written song lyrics by The Beatles, Leonardo DaVinci’s notebook, and the Magna Carta.

-This impressive neo-classical library is the largest library in Latin America, and the 7th largest in the world.
-Its incredible collection includes over 9 million items, and boasts an extensive collection of rare photos from as early as the 19th century.
+This impressive neo-classical library is the largest library in Latin America and the seventh-largest in the world.
+Its incredible collection includes over 9 million items and boasts an extensive collection of rare photos from as early as the 19th century.

 This exquisite library is the epitome of beautiful Chinese architecture.
 The library, which is the oldest private library in the world, is home to 300,000 ancient books, including a number of wood-cut and handwritten titles.